 The minimum requirements for entering the National phase are: name, address, and nationality of the applicant; title in French; and a copy of the specification, claims, drawings, and abstract as published by WIPO.
 All other documents can be filed within a term of two months.

-We estimate that the cost of filing a patent application in Algeria will be between about US$ 2300.00 and US$ 2500.00 (including the first year annuity).
-To this must be added costs for claiming each priority date at about US$ 150.00 per priority claim, additional publication charges of about US$ 70.00 for every five pages over the first ten, and additional publication charges of about US$ 40.00 for every page of drawing over the first three.
+We estimate that the cost of filing a patent application in Algeria will be about US$ 2300.00 (including the first year annuity).
+To this must be added costs for claiming each priority date at about US$ 150.00 per priority claim, additional publication charges of about US$ 70.00 for every five pages of the description and claims over the first ten, and additional publication charges of about US$ 40.00 for every page of drawings over the first three.

 In the case of a PCT National phase filing, outstanding annuities are normally payable upon entering the National phase (due retrospectively on the first anniversary of the International Filing date and annually thereafter) at a cost of about US$ 450.00 per annuity.